EMDR, Relapse Prevention, and Long-Term Recovery

 To embed EMDR into relapse prevention and recovery:

-This integrated approach helps clients not only achieve sobriety but also maintain it, building resilience against high-risk situations and emotional vulnerabilities.
+This integrated approach helps clients achieve and maintain sobriety, building resilience against high-risk situations and emotional vulnerabilities.

 Conclusion

-Relapse prevention is not an add-on to EMDR and Substance Use treatment — it is central to it.
+Relapse prevention is a central part of EMDR and substance use treatment.
 By using EMDR Target Selection and EMDR Target Sequencing to address relapse episodes, craving memories, and maladaptive beliefs, clinicians can help clients build sustainable recovery pathways.

 Addiction Focused EMDR protocols like CravEx, DeTUR, FSAP, Flashforward, and Idealization provide powerful tools for relapse prevention.
 Research confirms their value in reducing cravings, strengthening treatment engagement, and lowering relapse risk (Hase et al., 2008; Martínez-Fernández et al., 2024; Logsdon et al., 2023).